 What is Rosularia?

 What obviously sets Rosularia apart from sempervivum are the flowers, which bloom in midsummer.
-While flowers of sempervivum and many other related succulents are star shaped, Rosularia flowers are small, tube, or funnel shaped atop tall stems that grow up from the center of the rosette.
-These blooms can be white, yellow, pink, or purple and may even be variegated, depending on variety.
+While flowers of sempervivum and many other related succulents are star-shaped, Rosularia flowers are small, tube, or funnel-shaped atop tall stems that grow up from the center of the rosette.
+These blooms can be white, yellow, pink, or purple and may even be variegated, depending on the variety.